Phil Hardberger: Political career

 It is disputed in some circles as to the amount of discussions that happened between Mayor Hardberger and the New Orleans Saints.
 According to the San Antonio Express-News, Mayor Hardberger encouraged Saints owner Tom Benson to sue the NFL and commissioner Paul Tagliabue to try to keep the team in San Antonio permanently.
 No lawsuit was ever filed.
 Hardberger hasn't given up hope on another professional sports team even though the Saints have returned to New Orleans when he said, "Sometimes dates do lead to marriage proposals.
 We don't have to be a one-franchise town."
 Hardberger went on to say,"I'm going to support the county judge on this Marlins thing," Hardberger says.
 "But I have not changed my mind about the NFL.
 Baseball is a great game.
 But there isn't any doubt in my mind that, if we're going to take on an additional professional franchise, the great majority of people here would like a football team."..."I am absolutely certain that we will wind up with an NFL team in the next few years.
 It is coming, and if it's not the Saints, it will be somebody else."
 At the time Hardberger was first elected the city had been in talks with Major League Soccer to bring a franchise to the city as part of the league's continued expansion plans.
 Hardberger put an end to the talks, stating "Goodbye.
 That's what I would tell MLS," contending that the deal did not make financial sense for San Antonio.

-Hardberger was re-elected in May 2007 and completed his term in May 2009.
+Hardberger was reelected in May 2007 and completed his term in May 2009.
 One of his final acts as Mayor was to garner support to change the city's mayoral term limits from two to four two-year terms.
-He garnered 77% of the vote during his re-election in 2007 and left the mayor's office at the end of his second term with an approval rating of 86 percent.
+He garnered 77% of the vote during his reelection in 2007 and left the mayor's office at the end of his second term with an approval rating of 86%.